karlsen-network/karlsenvault/CONTRIBUTING.md

 ## Philosophy

-- To protect user privacy kasvault MUST NOT send data to any external entity EXCEPT for sending signed transactions to the Rest API or a node
+- To protect user privacy karlsenvault MUST NOT send data to any external entity EXCEPT for sending signed transactions to the Rest API or a node

 ## Code